leh23211213/MVC/README.md

 ## Management books project

-- Synthesize basic,advanced and object-oriented knowledge in C# for study
+- Synthesize basic, advanced and object-oriented knowledge in C# for study

 ## Getting started